(As of 31st March, 2020)

 If despite these efforts, work outside the scope of the contract work is carried out and disguised contract issues and so forth arise, NRI may lose credibility.

-In the event of business deterioration or bankruptcy at an issuer, NRI may incur an impairment loss or be unable to recover our investment.
+In the event of business deterioration or bankruptcy at an issuer, NRI may incur an impairment loss or be unable to recover our investment for these securities.
 Moreover, market prices for these securities fluctuate in line with the economic environment, market trends, and earnings at issuers.
 Such fluctuations can affect NRI's financial position.

 NRI has established a defined contribution pension system and a retirement allowance system as our defined-benefit system.
 The allowance for employee retirement benefits will fluctuate according to changes in the amount of retirement benefit obligations and pension plan assets.

 Retirement benefit obligations are calculated using a number of assumptions and estimates, such as employment termination trends and discount rates.
 A change in any of these factors could change the amount.
 Meanwhile, pension plan assets fluctuate according to trends in the stock market and interest rates.
 Moreover, if any change in the pension plan is adopted, it could affect the liabilities of retirement benefit obligations.

-The lawsuit states that Japan Post Information Technology, when transferring its communication network that connects nationwide postal offices over to a new communication line, placed an order to procure communication line service and related maintenance operations from Softbank Group Corp., and an order for network transfer management and streamlining services from NRI.
-The suit alleges that Japan Post Information Technology was harmed by delays in the transfer over to the new communication lines, and is seeking a joint payment of \16,150 million from Softbank and NRI.
+The lawsuit states that Japan Post Information Technology, when transferring its communication network that connects nationwide postal offices over to a new communication line, placed an order, to procure communication line service and related maintenance operations from Softbank Group Corp., and an order for network transfer management and streamlining services from NRI.
+The suit alleges that Japan Post Information Technology was harmed by delays in the transfer over to the new communication lines and is seeking a joint payment of 16,150 million yen from Softbank and NRI.

 - Philosophy & Vision

 - NRI Group Companies and offices